 Journey North’s Monarch Tracking Project: An incredible project that can involve classrooms in tracking the amazing migration of the Monarch Butterfly.
 These butterflies stop by for a rest at Venetucci Farm and Pinello Ranch.

-Butterfly Pavilion: This is not only a fun place to visit to learn about all types of arthropods, but they also have information on creating your own butterfly garden.
+How to Attract Butterflies to Your Garden: This is not only a fun place to visit to learn about all types of arthropods, but they also have information on creating your own butterfly garden.